...some really thoughtful gifts were under my tree this year!

 Faceless Killers (Wallander #1)

-Henning Mankell, Steven T. Murray(Translator)
+by Henning Mankell, Steven T. Murray(Translator)

 Bones by Jonathan Kellerman